awsdocs/amazon-ec2-user-guide/doc_source/instance-launch-snapshot.md

 1. In the navigation pane, choose **AMIs**\.

 1. Choose the AMI that you just created, and then choose **Launch**\.
 Follow the wizard to launch your instance\.
-For more information about how to configure each step in the wizard, see [Launching an Instance Using the Launch Instance Wizard](launching-instance.md)\.
+For more information about how to configure each step in the wizard, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.